jforget/raku-Hamilton2/doc/Hamilton.en.md

 ![HDF area](HDF.png)

-This process may encounter dead ends.
+This process may encounter blocked situations.
 This is the case if we continue the example above with a `... → 62  →→ GES → ...` path.
 We can find no departments which are simultaneously  neighbour of the `62` department and belong to the  `GES` region.
 In this case, no  new partial path is stored into the `to-do` list after  the previous partial path has been removed.

-The dead end  can appear a bit  later.
+The blocked situations can appear a bit later.
 The programme may find a small area neighbouring the currently final  small area, but this small area is the starting point of no  regional Hamiltonian path.
 Let us suppose we have a  path such as `... →  78 →→ NOR → ...`.
 The programme finds